Planning a trip to Ecuador South America? Are you a first-time visitor to Ecuador?

 On arrival in the small town of Fakcha Llacta, we came across a film crew setting up to film a local indigenous women folk group.

 The 2 km walk to the falls through the countryside full of Eucalyptus trees brought back memories of home, Australia.
 The smell of the Eucalyptus is strong around us as we headed towards the falls.
 On the hill, we could see the local Sharman’s shelter.
-He conducts the many ceremonies here at the Cascades for the locals who believe that the water cures rheumatism, cleanses the spirit and is the focal point for the equinox celebrations every year.
+He conducts many ceremonies here at the Cascades for the locals who believe that the water cures rheumatism, cleanses the spirit and is the focal point for the equinox celebrations every year.

 There are two viewing points, one on the bridge as you look upwards to the Cascades or you can trek up the hill to the left to a wooden viewing platform.
 We recommend if you have time to head up the hill towards the viewing program.